citp/privacy-policy-historical/c/cp/cpa/cpa2biz.com.md

-> *The following text is extracted and transformed from the cpa2biz.com privacy policy that was archived on 2012-12-30.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121230184859id_/http%3A//www.cpa2biz.com/AST/AICPA_CPA2BiZ_Nav/Footer/General_Site_Information/Privacy_Policy.jsp) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the cpa2biz.com privacy policy that was archived on 2013-05-01.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130501081646id_/http%3A//www.cpa2biz.com/AST/AICPA_CPA2BiZ_Nav/Footer/General_Site_Information/Privacy_Policy.jsp) for the most accurate reproduction.*

 # Privacy Policy

-### **AICPA, CPA2Biz, and Shared Services Limited Liability Company Joint Privacy Policy**

-Version 2.0 - Updated August 31, 2011
+Version 2.2 - Updated October 19, 2012

 **Overview**
 The Joint Privacy Policy of the American Institute of Certified Public Accountants (AICPA) and CPA2Biz describes how these organizations and their affiliates (we) collect, use and share personally identifiable information that you provide via the use of our websites (the “Sites”) through membership, volunteerism, conference/webinar attendance, purchases and other interactions in which information is collected.
 The term “you” indicates website visitors, AICPA members, customers, candidates, affiliates, associates, volunteers, authors and any user of the Sites or anyone doing business with the organizations.
 “You” does not include the organizations’ employees, vendors, contractors or persons in similar business relationships where personally identifiable information may be provided and used.
 The AICPA and CPA2Biz are based in the United States and as such this policy was developed under the laws of the United States.
 The Joint Privacy Policy is subject to change periodically.
 The Joint Privacy Policy is posted on the Sites and is effective at the time denoted by its date.
 It is recommended that you regularly check the Sites for updates.